meilisearch/documentation/references/README.md

 }
 ```

-MeiliSearch is an **asynchronous API**.
-It means that the API does not behave as you would typically expect when handling the request's responses.
-See [advanced guide](/guides/advanced_guides/asynchronous_updates.md) for more information.
+This kind of successful response indicates that the operation has been taken into account, but it may not have been executed yet.<br>
+You can check the status of the operation via the `updateId` and the [get update status route](/references/updates.md).

+See more information about [asynchronous updates](/guides/advanced_guides/asynchronous_updates.md).